Body recovered from Green Lake in Seattle

-Police are investigating whether the body belongs to a kayaker who went missing on July 4.
+Police are looking into whether the body could be that of a kayaker who went missing on July 4.

 The Seattle police and fire departments recovered a body from Seattle’s Green Lake on Sunday morning.

-The body may be that of 20-year-old Taiga B. Hinckley who was reported missing on Friday.
-Hinckley was last seen kayaking on Green Lake at 10 p.m. on July 4th.
+The body could possibly be that of 20-year-old Taiga B. Hinckley, who was reported missing on Friday.
+Hinckley was last seen kayaking on Green Lake at 10 p.m. on July 4.